chrisknsmn/Express/README.md

 > https://github.com/nodejs/node/issues/27441

-The template will be running on prt 3000:
+The template will be running on port 3000:

 > http://localhost:3000/